 Note: Company contributions do not impact the annual IRS limits.

-Rolllovers and Withdrawals
+Rollovers and Withdrawals

-If you have a balance in your rollover contributions account, you may elect to withdrawal all or a portion of it.
-Generally, withdrawals are also permitted when you terminate your employment, retire, reached age 59, become permanently disabled, or have a severe financial hardship as defined by the Plan.
-If you apply for a financial hardship withdrawal, you must first exhaust all other assets reasonable available to you and the minimum hardship withdrawal is $500.
-Keep in mind that withdrawals are subject to income taxes and possible to early withdrawal penalties.
+If you have a balance in your rollover contributions account, you may elect to withdraw all or a portion of it.
+Generally, withdrawals are also permitted when you terminate your employment, retire, reach age 59, become permanently disabled, or have a severe financial hardship as defined by the Plan.
+If you apply for a financial hardship withdrawal, you must first exhaust all other assets reasonably available to you and the minimum hardship withdrawal is $500.
+Keep in mind that withdrawals are subject to income taxes and possibly to early withdrawal penalties.
 You may also borrow from your account for any reason, but if you fail to repay your 401(k) loan (based on the original terms of the loan), it will be considered in default and treated as a distribution subject to income tax and possibly early withdrawal penalties.

 Not everyone’s a money expert.
 That’s okay.
 That’s why Fidelity created How You Money, a group of videos made to help you tackle all your money questions.
-Pick yours: savings, investing, debt, fundamentals, retirement and more.
+Pick yours: savings, investing, debt, fundamentals, retirement, and more.

-Although contributions to the Plan are not deductible, earnings grow federal tax-free and are not taxed when the money is used to pay for eligible education expenses.
+While contributions to the Plan are not deductible, earnings grow federal tax-free and are not taxed when the money is used to pay for eligible education expenses.
 To learn more and/or open an account, visit the 529 College Savings Plan Portal linked to the right.

 My Secure Advantage (MSA) is a comprehensive financial wellness benefit available to you at no cost!
 By connecting with a Money Coach and taking advantage of MSA’s digital resources, you can build a stronger and more secure future no matter where you are in your financial journey.